Rustam200391/creature-a-layout-using/README.md

 My first repozitorium
 # frontend
-The project is based on layout layout using CSS and SCSS, the layout function is carried out by the JS language.
+The project is based on layout layout using CSS and SCSS, the layout function is carried out by the JS language.</abr>

 ## Getting started